Removing Police Records

 Past examples have included the fact that a person lives with someone who has a criminal record.
 Before making the disclosure the police must provide the person with an opportunity to make representations and provide evidence where appropriate.

 This is where we can assist.
-With our extensive knowledge of criminal investigations and
+With our extensive knowledge of criminal investigations and prosecutions we can help you identify the key factors which will the difference and thereafter assist with drafting the representations to be submitted.

 Legal advice and support in making these applications can only be provided on a private basis and is not a recoverable expense.
 We are willing to act under an hourly rate or fixed fee basis depending on the nature of your case.

 If you think your case has merit we will consider your enquiry free of charge to give an initial opinion.
-If you were represented by this firm please speak to your
+If you were represented by this firm please speak to your case worker first.

 For more information please visit our Fees & Funding page.